-Our occupational therapists support students to become more independent so they can live their lives as they wish.
+Our occupational therapists help students to become more independent in their lives.
 For some young people that means developing the skills to decide whether it is safe to cross the road.
-For other students, mastering the daily routines needed to leave their home on time each morning, could make the difference to whether they can turn up to work on time in the future.
+Learning to follow timekeeping routines could help students to turn up to work on time in the future.

 Making everyday tasks easier to manage

-Often it is the skills that many of us take for granted that make the biggest difference to lives of students, like being able to get dressed, make a sandwich, clean their teeth or manoeuvre their power wheelchair independently.
-Our occupational therapists take time to learn the ins and outs of a student’s life, looking at each person as a whole.
-As a result, we develop unique programmes to meet the specific needs of National Star students.
+The skills many of us take for granted make the biggest difference to students.
+For example, getting dressed, making a sandwich, or driving their power wheelchair.
+Our occupational therapists take time to learn about a student’s life, looking at each person as a whole.
+They then develop programmes to meet the individual needs of each student.